BenDosch/BenDoschGit/README.md

 💼 Job searching for work at a company where I can start my new career!

-📚 Expaning my knowlage of:
+📚 Expaning my knowlage of data engineering, machine learning, and exploratory data analysis
-* Data Engineering
-* Machine Learning
-* Exploratory Data Analysis

 ---